swayam1604/research-agent-ai_ibm/README.md

 ## 🎓 Certifications

-IBM SkillsBuild – Getting Started with AI
-IBM Watsonx – RAG Lab (if completed)
+IBM SkillsBuild – Getting Started with AI and  Journey to Cloud: Envisioning Your Solution IBM Watsonx – RAG Lab

 ---

-## 📬 Submission Info

-Built as part of the IBM SkillsBuild for Academia Hackathon 2025 under the Agentic AI theme.
-Problem Statement 1 – Research Agent.